Early morning cruise on a speed boat in Monterey

 Kate ended up cranking the speed up a few knots and taking some fast spins on the raft, including some rapid turns and a tight 360 degree turn just to spice up the ride and make it a fun experience on the water.
 And before you know it, it’s already time to head back into port from our short tour and say goodbye to my new travel friends that I have hung out with for the past four days.

 Did you enjoy cruising Monterey Bay for Travel Photo Mondays?
-Thank you for visiting us today, please do check out these other bloggers below by clicking on their links.
-Please do share the post if you enjoyed reading it.
+Thank you for visiting us today, please share your fun experiences below in the comments if you did something cool in Monterey

 Thank you Fast Raft Marine tours for the fun ride and Monterey Convention and Visitor’s Bureau for hosting me for this visit, all opinions and writing are my own and I had a great time.